 – Starting at the cut side of each half, carefully cut two, 1-inch-thick slices.
 Trim away the stem ends.
 (Wash the stems, chop into 1-inch pieces, toss with olive oil, and roast with the cauliflower.
 Serve on the side.)

 – Break the remaining cauliflower pieces into florets.
 (You should end up with three to four big steaks, a few mini steaks, and a bunch of florets.)

 Talk about an extreme steak makeover.
-This cauliflower steak with white beans is rich in protein, fiber, and big flavors, and it’s vegetarian — or vegan if you leave the cheese off. .
+This cauliflower steak with white beans is filled with fiber, protein, and big flavors, and it’s vegetarian and vegan.

 - Calories: 190